Saturday, September 30, 2017.

-Click here to see if there is an NJOP High Holidays Beginners Service taking place in your community.
+Click here to see which communities hosted an NJOP High Holidays Beginners Service in 2016.

 Yom Kippur, the Day of Atonement, begins at sunset.
 There is something mystical about Yom Kippur in that almost all Jews recognize the holiness of the day: On Yom Kippur, God graces the world with amnesty — all one needs to do is to come and ask for it.
 When we spend the day talking with God, we are discussing, privately, all the things for which we need such amnesty, thereby cleansing ourselves and helping us recognize how we can improve our lives.
 In fact, the holiday is structured for us to build towards this connection with our inner-selves and with God.